Curiosity is an infinite game you can't lose

 2D plot of different symbol games

 It is important to become aware of how your goals have failed you.
 Until you make the unconscious conscious, it will direct your life and you will call it fate.
-Said another way, the precondition to agency is awareness.
+You need to be aware before you can change.

 The opposite of doing something because it will get you “somewhere” is curiosity.